-BJA administers this program in coordination with the U.S. Drug Enforcement Administration's Office of Diversion Control, the Office of National Drug Control Policy, the U.S. Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), and the Substance Abuse and Mental Health Services Administration's (SAMHSA) Center for Substance Abuse Treatment.
+BJA administers this program in coordination with the U.S. Drug Enforcement Administration's Office of Diversion Control, the Office of National Drug Control Policy, the U.S. Centers for Disease Control and Prevention, the U.S. Food and Drug Administration, and the Substance Abuse and Mental Health Services Administration's Center for Substance Abuse Treatment.
+BJA will communicate with these and other agencies as needed to inform the grant-making process, prevent duplication across federal funding sources, and support the Administration's goals with respect to drug abuse, misuse, and diversion.